reger-men/Alexa_YouTube/README.md

   * Playlists file contains only the ID of the songs and thus remains quite small

 ## Dependencies ##
 Youtube API: This skills need Youtube PI service to access on Videos on Youtube for this purpose, the web app https://youtube-alexa.herokuapp.com/ was created.
-Of course you can also use other services or create.
+Of course you can also use other services or create new one.

 This WebApp runs on heroku server, the corresponding source code can be found [here](https://github.com/reger-men/YoutubeAPI)